barneydellar/SpaceTypes/README.md

 ## Comparison

 Vectors from the same space can be compared using == or !=.
+This will test each value with a tolerance of 1e-6.

 ```cpp
 const MySpace::Vector v1(1, 0, 0);